Nasty, Hertfordshire

 Nasty is a hamlet in the East Hertfordshire district of Hertfordshire, England.
 It is in Great Munden civil parish, around 6 miles (10 km) north of Ware and around 7.5 miles (12 km) east of Stevenage.
 At the 2011 census the population was included in the civil parish of Albury.

-Its name comes from the Anglo-Saxon æt þǽm éastan hæge, meaning "at the eastern hedged enclosure" or similar.
+Its name comes from the Middle English atten ast hey, meaning "at the eastern enclosure".